 Mobile Futures highlights the importance of social and institutional trust in developing good demographic relations.
 The main theoretical framework of the project is drawn from critical integration research that challenges existing integration models portraying society as neutral and integration as a responsibility – and often a problem – of migrants alone.

 Diversity, Trust, and Two-Way Integration (Mobile Futures) is a six-year research project, funded by the Strategic Research Council (SRC) established within the Academy of Finland.
+The consortium is coordinated by Åbo Akademi University, together with Oulu University, The Migration Institute of Finland, University of Turku and the Deaconess Foundation.
 Mobile Futures is part of the SRC research program Demographic Changes – Causes, Consequences and Solutions (DEMOGRAPHY), 2021–2027.
+Grant number of the latest funding decision: 364420.